-However if you require a service call after reading this please go to air conditioning service.
+If, after reading this, you require a service call please go to air conditioning service.

 Indoor dirt, dust and debris can build up inside the air conditioner; mix this with humidity and the condensate drain can get blocked.
 Regular servicing should keep this clear.
 Condensate drains can be run into down pipes of the house; if this get blocked with leaves and debris, it can back up your condensate drain.
 If your water is coming from the indoor unit switch OFF immediately and contact Peninsula Air Conditioning.

 Indoor Units – If your indoor unit is in the roof there will be a safety tray installed to catch any condensate that overflows, this will then drain to a small pipe coming out of the side of your house, usually just above the eve.
 If you see this leaking, switch OFF your system immediately and contact Peninsula Air Conditioning.